joedai/customerAPI/README.md

 # Features

 ## Capabilities
-This API allows the client to
+This API allows the client to:
 * Create customers in one single request
 * Update a single customer
 * Delete a single customer
 * Retrieve a customer
 * List all customers

-## Contiditonal Get
+## Contiditonal Get For Mobile Apps
-The API allows the client to do a conditional GET by providing the *If-Modified-Since* HTTP header.
+The API allows the client to do a conditional GET by providing the `If-Modified-Since` HTTP header.

 e.g.
 ```